FIELDWORK SUMMARY GUIDELINES 2023-2024

-Eight of your courses at Mount St. Vincent College require fieldwork hours to meet New York State requirements for Teacher Certification.
-Please refer to the attached handout for specific course numbers and required hours/location in order to ensure that you observe in the correct setting (i.e., general education or special education).
+Eight of your courses at the College of Mount St. Vincent require fieldwork hours to meet New York State requirements for Teacher Certification.

 Fieldwork required in a Special Education setting may be fulfilled by observing in a self-contained classroom, a 1:1 school setting, or an inclusion classroom (i.e., a General Education setting that contains students with IEPs) where you focus on the child(ren) with disabilities.
 Of course, self-contained classrooms may only be used for Special Education hours.
 Therefore, if you are working in an educational setting that is designed ONLY for students with disabilities, you will have to plan to observe in a general education setting to meet requirements for those courses that require general education hours.